-Jalapeno peanut brittle, delicious recipe with the perfect combination of flavors and taste that makes mouth lingering with water.
-This quick and lighting fast holiday gift that you can make for anyone you love effortlessly.
+Jalapeno peanut brittle is a delicious recipe with the perfect combination of flavors and tastes that makes your mouth linger with water.
+You can make this quick and lightning-fast holiday gift effortlessly for anyone you love.

-This mildly spiced peanut brittle is a surprise twist to the classic comfort dish that will be enjoyed by the entire family.
-Light, crispy confectionary loaded with peanuts with the hint of heat and hint of jalapeno flavors.
+This mildly spiced peanut brittle is a surprise twist to the classic comfort dish that the entire family will enjoy.
+Light, crispy confectionary loaded with peanuts with a hint of heat and a touch of jalapeno flavors.

-The flavors and the heat of the jalapeno are not overpowering here.
-It is mild, delightful and the heat will not hit your back of the throat.
+The flavors and heat of the jalapeno are not overpowering here.
+They are mild and delightful, and the heat will not hit the back of the throat.

-Relish them as a snack or break to bite-size pieces to enjoy with your satisfying dessert.
+Relish them as a snack or break them into bite-size pieces for your satisfying dessert.
 Nothing is better than the homemade, and this jalapeno peanut brittle is more delicious than anything you get from outside.

-Want to make it vegan? just swap in the butter with the vegan butter or canola oil.
+Want to make it vegan?
+Just swap the butter with vegan butter or canola oil.
 It tastes still as great as the original one.
-Do you like peanut brittle and thinking for a while to get into the reliable recipe?
+Do you like peanut brittle and have been thinking about getting into a reliable recipe for a while?
 You have landed on the right page.

-These simple steps and the procedures never fail to make a crispy, sweet, with the hint of jalapeno flavors.
+These simple steps and procedures never fail to make a crispy, sweet, with a hint of jalapeno flavors.

-This confectionery is sweet, crunchy, crispy, balanced with the peanuts, and the jalapeno flavors.
-Jalapeno is added here for a minimal heat for its unique refreshing flavors.
+This confectionery is sweet, crunchy, and crispy, balanced with the peanuts and jalapeno flavors.
+Jalapeno is added here for minimal heat and its unique, refreshing flavors.

 Our aim in this recipe is to make peanut brittle with jalapeno flavors.
-Hence the kept the heat minimized as far as possible.
-However, you are making it so, add in the jalapeno with the seeds according to the heat you prefer.
+Hence, they kept the heat minimized as far as possible.
+However, if you are making it so, add the jalapeno with the seeds according to the desired heat.

-The color and the taste of the jalapeno in this peanut brittle intensifies after two days.
+The jalapeno's color and taste in this peanut brittle intensifies after two days.

 The ingredients

 Jalapeno.
-Fresh jalapeno is the one we needed to make jalapeno peanut brittle recipe.
+Fresh jalapeno is the one we needed to make a jalapeno peanut brittle recipe.
 However, you may use the frozen, oven-roasted jalapeno.
 Do not use the pickled jalapeno, as it will alter the taste of the sugar.
-If you want to make a soothing brittle, remove the white membrane and the seeds.
+Remove the white membrane and the seeds to make a soothing brittle.

 Roasted peanuts.
-I used the homemade roasted peanuts with skin on.
-But you may use the store-bought roasted peanuts as well.
-Our family is a big fan of peanuts and always have them stocked as raw in my pantry.
-Storing raw peanuts is handy for me as I can toss into any recipe that I like.
+I used homemade roasted peanuts with skin on them, but you may use store-bought roasted peanuts as well.
+Our family is a big fan of peanuts, and I always have them stocked as raw in my pantry.
+Storing raw peanuts is handy, as I can toss them into any recipe.

 Corn syrup.
 Corn syrup is added to avoid crystallization.
 This is an easy and fail-proof method for making perfect, crisp brittles.

 Baking soda.
-An important ingredient that makes the brittle light and airy.
+An essential ingredient that makes the brittle light and airy.

 Sugar.
 I have used regular granulated sugar.
-Light or dark brown sugar are also other close substitutes that deliver delicious candy.
+Light or dark brown sugar is another close substitute that delivers delicious candy.

 Butter.
-To make the dish vegan, swap with canola oil, or other neutral-flavored cooking oil.
+Swap the dish with canola or other neutral-flavored cooking oil to make it vegan.

-This jalapeno peanut brittle needs a hard crack stage, which is the final stage in making the syrup.
-And testing it is easy when comparing other sugar syrup stages.
+This jalapeno peanut brittle needs a hard crack stage, the final stage in making the syrup.
+Testing it is easy when compared to other sugar syrup stages.

-But I highly recommend a candy thermometer, if you are making the sugar syrup for the first time.
+But I highly recommend a candy thermometer if you make sugar syrup for the first time.

 Prepping.
 Grease a tray and a spatula.
 And set it ready.